xframes-project/xframes/README.md

-# XFrames - DOM-free GUI development for Node.js and the browser
+# XFrames - cross-platform DOM-free GUI development for Node.js and the browser

 **xframes** is a high-performance library that empowers developers to build native desktop applications using familiar web technologies, specifically Node.js and React, without the overhead of the DOM. xframes serves as a streamlined alternative to Electron, designed for developers looking to maximize performance and efficiency.